mihailistov/mihailistov.ca/_posts/2023-02-21-creating-this-website.md

 `gem unpack jekyll-bear-theme`

-This created an output folder, so I dived into it: `cd jekyll-bear-theme-0.1.3`
+This created an output folder, so I dove head-first into it: `cd jekyll-bear-theme-0.1.3`

 I noticed the unpacked gem was missing the required `.gemspec` file that is needed to build a gem, so I resorted back to the git repo for the theme, and alas there was a copy of it, so I downloaded that file, and modified line #15 in `jekyllBear/jekyllBear.gemspec`